whateverforever/zettelcon/Readme.md

 - [x] Add option to clear all backlinks
 - [x] Make file writing multi core
 - [x] Add "last edited XXX" info field to markdown
+- [x] Do an analysis of computation complexity as a function of number of files (or links)
+  - As expected, it's linear in the number of files
+  - Doubling the cores increases performance by ~1.5x
+  - Ca. 1500 notes per second dual core, 2300 n/s quad core
 ## Discarded Ideas

 - [ ] ~~Add option to commit everything to git before updating links~~